Azalea, Karen #3

 - Sunlight: Thrives in partial shade, ideally 3–4 hours of morning or filtered sunlight per day.

-- Soil: Prefers rich, acidic soil with good drainage; mix in organic matter if soil is dense.
+- Soil: Prefers acidic soil with good drainage

-- Watering: Keep the root zone consistently moist, especially during bloom time and in hot, dry weather.
+- Watering: Keep the soil consistently moist, particularly during flowering and prolonged dry hot weather.
+Avoid letting the soil dry out completely.

 - Mulching: A 2–3 inch layer of mulch helps regulate soil temperature and maintain moisture levels.